This set of Biomedical Instrumentation Multiple Choice Questions & Answers (MCQs) focuses on “Intravascular Oximeters”.

 2. Which of the following is not the type of blood cell?

 Explanation: The percentage of cells in the blood is called the haematocrit value or packed cell volume (PCV).
-The majority of the corpuscles in blood are red blood cells (erythrocytes), others being white blood cells (leucocytes) and platelets (thrombocytes).
+The majority of the corpuscles in the blood are red blood cells (erythrocytes), others being white blood cells (leucocytes or Leukocytes) and platelets (thrombocytes).

 3. Which of the following is the Red Blood Cells?